Sesame

 Sesame (Sesamum indicum) is a plant in the genus Sesamum, also called benne.
 Numerous wild relatives occur in Africa and a smaller number in India.
 It is widely naturalized in tropical regions around the world and is cultivated for its edible seeds, which grow in pods.
-World production in 2018 was 6 e6t, with Sudan, Myanmar, and India as the largest producers.
+World production in 2024 was 6.7 e6t, with India, Myanmar, and Sudan as the largest producers.

 Sesame seed is one of the oldest oilseed crops known, domesticated well over 3,000 years ago.
 Sesamum has many other species, most being wild and native to sub-Saharan Africa.
 S. indicum, the cultivated type, originated in India.
 It tolerates drought conditions well, growing where other crops fail.
 Sesame has one of the highest oil contents of any seed.
 With a rich, nutty flavor, it is a common ingredient in cuisines around the world.
-Like other foods, it can trigger allergic reactions in some people and is one of the nine most common allergens outlined by the Food and Drug Administration.
+Sesame allergies are common relative to other foods.